Lessons from Lucy: The Simple Joys of an Old, Happy Dog by Dave Barry – a #BookReview

 My Review

-I received this ebook download from the publisher and NetGalley for this book tour and greatly appreciated the opportunity to read and review.
-Recommended for any who enjoy a mystery, supernatural or paranormal qualities, thriller and suspense, and strong women sleuths.
+I was given this ebook download by the publisher and NetGalley and appreciated the opportunity to read and review for this book tour.
+Recommended for those who enjoy an easy, clean cozy mystery.

 Giveaway